cgtrout/ReportApp/README.md

 # ReportApp - Security Visitor Management / Reporting Software
-Source for my previous major project.
+Source (partially redacted) for my previous major project.
 Designed in collaboration with several users that use it on a continuous basis.

 Designed for visitor management and reporting at a site I worked for.